toxicbishop/health-Tracker-Web-App/README.md

 - Configured a Postman `LocalDev` Environment to manage URLs (`{{base_url}}`).
 - Successfully constructed and saved a `POST` Request Collection for easy, repeatable testing against `http://localhost:3000/health-log`.
 - Triggered sample JSON payloads verifying the entire stack: Request → Validation → Storage (Google Sheets) → `201 Created` Response.

-### Usage of This API
-- Use POSTMAN 📮 to interact with this API.
-- This is Strictly an backend API.